tyou0/init/ArchitectPrompt.md

 - Be evidence-based: cite files/paths for every key claim.
 - Prefer practical improvements over theoretical purity.
 - Keep recommendations incremental and low-risk first.

-If you want, I can also give you a second version specialized for Node.js/TypeScript monorepos only.